nyggus/easycheck/tests/doctests/use_in_code_doctest.rst

 		...
 	TypeError: Missing name

-If something is wrong, the corresponding exception is raised.
+If something is wrong, the chosen exception is raised, or alternatively, the chosen warning is issued.
 If you need to catch these exceptions and handle them accordingly, you can certainly do so (note that two different types of errors can be raised by :code:`get_family_name()`).
+You can also catch warnings.

-Without checkit, this function might have the following form:
+Without :code:`checkit`, this function might have the following form:

 .. code-block:: python